 (iv) An authorized representative of another in any other capacity.

-(e) “Notarial act” means an act, whether performed with respect to a tangible or electronic record, that a notarial officer may perform under this act and any other law of this state.
+(j) “Notarial act” means an act, whether performed with respect to a tangible or electronic record, that a notarial officer may perform under this act and any other law of this state.

-(f) “Notarial officer” means a notary public or other individual authorized to perform a notarial act.
+(k) “Notarial officer” means a notary public or other individual authorized to perform a notarial act.

-(g) “Notary public” means an individual commissioned to perform a notarial act by the Secretary of State.
+(l) “Notary public” means an individual commissioned to perform a notarial act by the Secretary of State.

-(h) “Official seal” means a physical image affixed to a tangible record or an electronic image attached to or logically associated with an electronic record.
+(m) “Official seal” means a physical image affixed to a tangible record or an electronic image attached to or logically associated with an electronic record.

+(n) “Outside the United States” means a location outside the geographic boundaries of the United States, Puerto Rico, the United States Virgin Islands, and any territory, insular possession, or other location subject to the jurisdiction of the United States.

-(i) “Record” means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+(o) “Record” means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

+(p) “Remotely located individual” means an individual who is not in the physical presence of a notarial officer performing a notarial act.

+(q) “Remote ink-signed notarization” or “RIN” means a notarial act performed for a remotely located individual by means of communication technology on a tangible record.

+(r) “Remote online notarization” or “RON” means a notarial act performed for a remotely located individual by means of communication technology and an electronic notarization system on an electronic record.

-(j) “Sign” means, with present intent to authenticate or adopt a record:
+(s) “Sign” means, with present intent to authenticate or adopt a record:

 (i) To execute or adopt a tangible symbol; or